AdobeDocs/experience-manager-core-components.en/help/using/archetype.md

 * Apache Maven (3.3.9 or newer)
 * Adobe Public Maven Repository in maven settings, see this [Knowledge Base article for details](https://helpx.adobe.com/experience-manager/kb/SetUpTheAdobeMavenRepository.html).

-For a list of supported AEM versions of previous archetype versions, see historical supported AEM versions.
+For a list of supported AEM versions of previous archetype versions, see the [historical supported AEM versions](https://github.com/adobe/aem-project-archetype/blob/master/VERSIONS.md).

 ## How to Use the Archetype {#how-to-use-the-archetype}